FObersteiner/pyFuppes/README.md

 mode : string, optional
     config for np.convolve.
 The default is 'same'. edges : string, optional
-    config for np.convolve.
+    config for output.
 The default is 'expand'. in case of mode='same', convolution gives false results ("running-in effect") at edges. account for this by simply expanding the Nth value to the edges.